elevationai/logging-ts/README.md

 ## Extended Logger

-The `ExtendedLogger` interface extends the standard logger with Python-style sprintf formatting:
+The `ExtendedLogger` interface extends the standard logger with sprintf formatting:

 ### All Methods Support Optional Formatting